 Botox is the most common cosmetic proceedure in the world, followed by dermal fillers.
-Ten of millions of these proceedures are given every year.
-Anti-wrinkle treatments are a proven method by which we can achieve smoothing of the facial muscles.
+Ten of millions of Botox procedures are performed every year.
+Botox (anti-wrinkle) treatments are a proven method by which we can achieve smoothing of the facial muscles.
 They have been used for over two decades successfully in the UK and the US.

 Please note that this page informs you how Botox works and what to expect from a Botox treatment.
 Prior to any administration a consultation is required to ensure that you are suitable.
 Botox is not always the most appropriate treatment for your concerns and this will all be discussed at the consultation stage.
 Botox is a prescription drug.

 All the before and after Botox pictures above are of Botox treatments undertaken at the Skin Clinic by Sarah Parkes.
 The after photos are typically taken 2 weeks after the treatments.
 All treatments are reviewed 2 weeks after to ensure that the client is 100% satisfied.

 Detailed breakdown of Botox costs can be found on the pricelist page

 Botox is the trade / brand name by which Botulinum Toxin A is widely known.
 It's early dominance (similar in many ways to Hoover) has led to the trade/ brand name becoming the name of the treatment.
 Other brands such as Dysport, Azzalurre, Bocouture etc are now becoming more prominent.

 Botox has been used for a variety of medical conditions including blepharospasm and muscle spasticity for over 20 years.
 By using the treatment in the facial muscles and forehead wrinkles are prevented, as they are a direct results of contracting forehead, eye and mouth muscles.